 Please see our Flu Clinic Webinar here.

-Guidance from the National Flu Immunisation Programme (Public Health England) and the Green Book Chapter 19 have been amended for the 2018/19 flu season.
-This year there is an extension to the additional cohort of children so that those aged two to nine but not yet ten are now eligible.
+Guidance from the National Flu Immunisation Programme (Public Health England) and the Green Book Chapter 19 have been amended for the 2019/20 flu season.
+This year there is an extension to the additional cohort of children so that those aged two to ten but not yet eleven on 31st August 2019 are now eligible.

 NHS England has issued instructions based on advice from the Joint Committee on Vaccination and Immunisation that the following vaccines should be administered:

 |6 months to less than 2 years - in a risk group||Quadrivalent Vaccine (QIVe) |

 |2 years to 17 years but not yet 18 years - in a risk group||* Live Attenuated Influenza Vaccine (LAIV) unless contraindicated|

 |2 years but not yet 9 years - in a risk group and not received an influenza vaccination before||Should be offered a second dose 4 weeks after first |

 |2 years but not yet 10 years - not in a risk group||* Live Attenuated Influenza Vaccine (LAIV) - Single dose irrespective of whether influenza vaccine had been received before|